Most visited museum in Amsterdam in 2018

 The result is a building — magnificent in its own rights — that is a pleasure to visit.

-This marks the fourth year in a row that the museum has delighted over two million people.
+This marks the sixth year in a row that the museum has delighted over two million people.

 After its re-opening, in 2013, the museum expected to see 1.7 million visitors a year.